Getting to know Italy’s City of Canals through a 2 days in Venice itinerary is an entirely wonderful–and entirely unique–experience.

 Experience Venice’s canals from the water.

-Experiencing Venice’s canals from the water is an absolutely unforgettable part of spending 2 days in Venice–and luckily, there are options for hitting the canals at all budgets!
+Experiencing Venice’s canals from the water is an absolutely unforgettable part of spending 2 days in Venice–and also potentially one of the most costly.

 Our #1 Gondola Tip for Venice